schancel/shablag.com/content/about.md

 +++

 I'm an avid technologist, physicist, mathematician, and computer scientist.
-I've been programming since my early teens; and am interested in algorithm heavy code.
+I've been programming since my early teens; and am enthralled by the art of software.